aurangzaib/CarND-Traffic-Sign-Classifier-Project/documentation.md

 When training a network on not-so-powerful computers, it is important to apply Mini-batching so that the network can be trained with small chunks of the training data at a time without overloading the memory of the machine.
-I wrote following code for mini-batching:

 Now, for actual training of the network, we need to create a session of TensorFlow and optimize the parameters.
 My results for the Validation sets are: